 Amazon Outlet and Warehouse Deals focus on overstock and returns, respectively.
 The Outlet basically operates like another department and sells products that are new, but discounted.
 Items found at Warehouse Deals, on the other hand, have been returned but remain in working order.
 Be warned, however, that the items sold at Warehouse deals may have noticeable cosmetic damage.

-MakeUseOf published a number of articles about getting the best deals on Amazon:
+MakeUseOf published a number of articles about getting the best deals while Amazon shopping:

 - 4 Ways To Keep Tabs On Amazon Daily Deals